 To accept credit card payments, you need a credit card reader.
 Square’s latest reader is just $59 and accepts EMV chip cards, NFC payments and Interac payments.

 Order the Square contactless and chip reader.Order your reader now

 What is credit card processing?

 Taking a credit card payment may seem simple enough.
 A customer hands over a card, you process it, and with Square, the money usually lands in your account within one to two days.
-(With Square Instant Deposit, it lands instantly.
-The price is 1% per deposit).
 But under the hood, there’s a lot more going on.
-From the time you swipe or dip the card until the time the money is deposited into your bank account, there are a number of different parties involved.
+From the time you insert, tap or swipe the card until the time the money is deposited into your bank account, there are a number of different parties involved.
 And each of them handles a crucial step in the chain of events.
 Having a general knowledge of how credit card processing works helps you understand where you might incur fees—and informs your decision about what credit card processing system makes the most sense for your business.

 The parties involved in credit card processing